FrontierPsychiatrist/node-spotify/README.md

 Requirements
 ------------
 You need a spotify premium account to build or use node-spotify.
 This is a requirement for using libspotify, sorry.
 You also need an appkey that comes with a premium account (https://developer.spotify.com/technologies/libspotify/#application-keys).

 Dependencies
 ------------
 node-gyp and libspotify are required for building.
 Install node-gyp via ```npm install -g node-gyp```.

-Your compiler must be able to translate some C++11 features (std::function, std::shared_ptr, std::promise; G++ 4.7 or Clang 3.2 should do).
+Your compiler must be able to translate some C++11 features (std::shared_ptr, G++ 4.7 or Clang 3.2 should do).

 Compiling
 ---------